hnjw-png/DJANGOBLOG/README.md

 The colour scheme is that of a white background to keep things professional and then pops of colour in the site.
 The colours will be based upon more natural hues, such as:

 * light purple, pink/purple hue, blue, white.
-Black and pink font(Mixed), consistent in the homepage, follows same hues in ajoining pages.
+Black aand purple, consistent in the homepage, follows same hues in ajoining pages.
+Same color coordinated with navheader and main header(the brand name event101)
-* light blue, white, light purple consistent in the reservation form page and the reservation detail page.
-Black font.
+* light blue, white, light purple consistent in the reservation form page and the reservation detail page and form page.
 * The sign in/out and sign up page is kept to the basic allauth layout, but in the future i intend to beautify that to match the rest of the site better.

-  I researched color combination and hues, to understand how to balance colors, blend them and make whats needed to stand out, stant ot clearly.
+  I researched color combination and hues, to understand how to balance colors, blend them and make whats needed to stand out, stand out clearly.
 I like the lighter hues of color, which give th site a light friendly feel, which is consistant of the website intention to create a relaxed notebook to create events.

+  The background image is consistent on each page of the site.
+Its colors match the overall style of the site.

 # Typography

-I choose the font 'dancing-script' this font has a nice clear look, which is a little bit like clear fancy handwriting, this stands out well and fits the style of the restaurant.
-I also used the more striaght Lato and san-serif in much of the website to keep the writing clear and restricted dancing script to titles and paragraphs are supossed to start out more specially, like the website header and the website buttons.
+I choose the font 'lato' this font has a nice clear look, which is a little bit like clear fancy handwriting, this stands out well and fits the style of the website, which should hae a professional feel.

 # Wireframes